 – Grants will be awarded in amounts ranging from $500 - $1,000.

 – Applications/requests in excess of the $1,000 limit will be considered for cooperative ventures across different fields/disciplines that affect a large number of students.

-Applicants will be notified in May.
+Applicants will be notified in late Fall 2021

 – An online report accounting for expenditure of grant funds must be submitted to the Community Foundations no later than June 30th of the year following the award.
 This report should also include information on how the equipment purchased enhanced learning opportunities in the classroom laboratory.
 Unused funds must be returned to the Foundation.